SYNLIGHT

 Thanks to AloyseTech's suggestion, I was able to change the frame capturing method.
 I used to grab the whole screen (A) but now I strictly look at the useful parts (B) :

 Even though 4 operations are needed, it is still faster due to the lower total size captured and the lower pixel count.
 This improvement allows for a decreased CPU usage and faster loop, meaning higher frequency.
+Later on, I made use of Tasks to grab each parts.

 UPDATE 06/10/2017 - LED circular shifting